 This means there’s so much that automation can do to help the firm contribute more towards employee engagement.

-So without any further ado, here are the seven ways automation is reforming the workplace.
+So without any further ado, here are the 7 ways AI is transforming the workplace for the better.

 There are companies that go through hundreds of emails and resumes, trying to find the best fit for their company.
 These judgments are based on personal experiences which often have a very limited view.
 One bad conversation can leave a sour taste.

 So automation with the help of HR artificial intelligence understands what your requirements are, sorts through many resumes and rates them on a fit.
 This not only saves time but gives the user an unbiased result and how good of a fit a resume is.

 There are obvious benefits to saving time but there are also implicit benefits that come out of this.
 Sometimes a simple misplaced word on a resume can be the factor that could sabotage a really good employee.